 2. Direct to President of the Board unless this person is implicated, then to Vice-President.

 3. COMGA will conduct a prompt, discreet and thorough review of the complaint.

 4. If additional detail is required, refer to OMGA website Whistleblower Policy.

 R. Record Retention

-Documents created or received that require an action should be retained.
+Policy: Documents created or received that require an action should be retained.
 If the document that is created or received is for informational purposes, then the document need not be retained.

 ** Stored at OSU Extension Service Deschutes County Office in Redmond, OR in the Master Gardener Plant Clinic room in the COMGA filing cabinet